The Letter (1929 film): Production

 The story was inspired by a real-life scandal involving the Eurasian wife of the headmaster of a school in Kuala Lumpur, who was convicted in a murder trial after shooting dead a male friend in April 1911.
 She was eventually pardoned by the local sultan after a public furor.

 Very little is known about the film's production.
 The film was shot at Astoria Studios in Queens, New York City.
-The film consisted of 5,778ft, with at least six reels.
+The film consisted of 5,778 ft, with at least six reels.
 In 1931, Paramount Pictures released versions of the film dubbed in the Spanish, German, French and Italian languages.

 Reception

 The film was a hit upon release, earning $8,900,000 domestically.
 The New York Times praised the film and considered it "an important piece of theater and film history."
 They also claimed Eagels was a "brilliant, eccentric and spectacularly self-destructive actress."

 Censorship

 When The Letter was released in the United States, many states and cities in the United States had censor boards that could require cuts or other eliminations before the film could be shown.
 The Chicago Board of Censors passed the film but restricted it to "for adults only".
 The flagship Chicago Theatre advertised the film as "too daring" to be seen by immature eyes and did $59,500 for one week at the 4,400-seat venue.